Kay-ddggxh/chirpy_chooks/MARKETING.md

 ## Marketing Strategies

+### Pre-strategy planning

+Before deciding on marketing strategies and defining a business plan, I tried to answer the following question to provide a framework for the business' strategy:

+**Which online platforms would you find lots of your users on?**

+Facebook for younger users.
+DoneDeal for all age users.

+**What do your users need?
+Could you meet that need with useful content?
+If yes, how could you best deliver that content to them?**

+Users need poultry breeder local to the mid-west region of Ireland with selection of different poultry.
+Home delivery by store employee would be ideal.
+However, currently not implement by the business but open for future implementation.

+**Would your business run sales or offer discounts?
+How do you think your users would most like to hear about these offers?**

+Discounts for larger order are a valid option.
+Currently not implemented.
+Newsletter or facebook posts best way to keep users informed about updates to products and sales.

+**What are the goals of your business?
+Which marketing strategies would offer the best ways to meet those goals?**

+Goal is to provide the rural population of the specified region with a reliable and knowledgable poultry breeder.
+Not only supplying products but also providing a reliable contact for advice and information on poultry keeping.

+**Would your business have a budget to spend on advertising?
+Or would it need to work with free or low cost options to market itself?**

+To start with business would rely on free marketing options such as establishing a strong social media presence among its target customer base.
+Paying for sponsored advertising on DoneDeal is a valid option for the future.

+### Strategies

 Any paid marketing strategies were beyond the scope and requirements for this project as it is a fictional business created by a student.